What is DISCOVERY PREP?

 Please note, if you start an application and aren't able to finish it, you can come back at a later date and resume the application where you left off.

-You can preview the 2020 OSU PREP Application to get a sense of the information you will be asked.
-Be sure to review our Prospective Trainees below prior to completing the application.
+You can preview the 2021 OSU PREP Application to get a sense of the information you will be asked.
+Be sure to review our Prospective Trainees requirements in the page below prior to completing the application.

 Applications are evaluated and approved/rejected for admission as they are submitted, so it is best to apply as early as possible.
 Your application is not complete until we have received your completed online application and letters of recommendation.